 HELPING NATURE TAKE ITS COURSE

 Sustainability is part of all the decisions we make at Château George 7 and it drives how we care for the environment, our resources and how we adapt to climate change.
 There are modern, knowledge-based approaches that can be combined with the best of what is natural to do the absolute best for the environment.
 So we use environment-focused practices from all areas including organics.
 We also take into account social and economic aspects which are very important and yet often overlooked.
 This holistic approach to sustainability applies to the vineyard and the winery, from the plants to the packaging and everything in between.
+For a quick overview of our approach take a look at the video.

 Sustainability is not consistently defined or measured.
 Here in Bordeaux, we have challenges linked to our high rainfall and humidity, which vineyards further south in France in drier climates or other parts of the world do not have.
 They may be wrestling with irrigation issues or rainfall shortages.
 So how you approach or even define sustainability depends on your context.
 Green has many hues.